Tullow Oil (LON:TLW) Trading Down 7.8% – Should You Sell?

-TLW has been the topic of a number of recent research reports.
-Panmure Gordon dropped their price target on shares of Tullow Oil from GBX 7.80 to GBX 5.40 and set a “sell” rating on the stock in a research note on Monday, November 24th.
-Jefferies Financial Group lowered their target price on shares of Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating on the stock in a report on Monday, October 20th.
-Finally, Shore Capital restated a “buy” rating on shares of Tullow Oil in a research report on Friday, September 5th.
-One equities research analyst has rated the stock with a Buy rating, one has issued a Hold rating and two have issued a Sell rating to the company’s stock.
-Based on data from MarketBeat.com, Tullow Oil has a consensus rating of “Reduce” and a consensus target price of GBX 12.85.
+TLW has been the topic of a number of research analyst reports.
+Jefferies Financial Group cut their price objective on shares of Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating on the stock in a report on Monday, October 20th.
+Shore Capital reiterated a “buy” rating on shares of Tullow Oil in a research note on Friday, September 5th.
+Finally, Panmure Gordon reduced their price target on shares of Tullow Oil from GBX 7.80 to GBX 5.40 and set a “sell” rating for the company in a research report on Monday, November 24th.
+One research analyst has rated the stock with a Buy rating, one has assigned a Hold rating and two have issued a Sell rating to the company.
+According to MarketBeat, Tullow Oil currently has a consensus rating of “Reduce” and an average target price of GBX 12.85.

 Tullow Oil Stock Performance